Roadmap

 Where rdbg is going.

 The plan in one place.
-Everything below the “Now” marker has design notes in docs/plan-*.md — the bigger items are estimated in days, not vibes.
+Bigger items are estimated in days, not vibes.

 Shipped In progress Next up Future